Integrative Medicine Research

 Research Study for Patients with Pre-Hypertension

-UH Connor Integrative Health Network recently conducted a research study that looked at ways to manage pre-hypertension through lifestyle changes, including stress management.
+UH Connor Whole Health recently conducted a research study that looked at ways to manage pre-hypertension through lifestyle changes, including stress management.
 The Serenity Study was funded through a grant from the National Heart Blood and Lung Institute and is being conducted in collaboration with Kent State University and the University of Pennsylvania.
 The study was designed to test whether stress management training can help lower blood pressure among individuals with pre-hypertension.

 This study is now closed.